 - Invitations to special events, dinners, and VIP parties

-- Offers through mail for top tier users
+- Offers through the mail for top-tier users

 While there are tier points to move from one level to another, there are also club points that are earned through playing slots, participating in video poker, and playing keno.

 The cards you can use as part of the tier system include the Valor Card, which is for military, police, fire, and EMS workers, the Green Card for those with up to 4,999 points, the Silver Card for up to 7,499 points, the Gold Card for up to 34,999 points, and the Black Card that covers anyone with more points than that.

 No. While there is not an attached hotel at the Kewadin Casino – Hessel, there are cabins across from the casino.
 They are fully furnished with a loft and bedrooms, a kitchenette, and a shower.

 The Northern Nook is the only restaurant at the Kewadin Casino – Hessel.
 This restaurant features pub fare and offers an all-day breakfast menu.
 Some of the items on the menu include burgers, pizza, sandwiches, and chicken wings.